Ruth’s Chris Steak Butter Recipe

-If you like making your own compound butters like our flavorful Cowboy Butter, then you are going to absolutely fall in love with this copycat Ruth’s Chris Steak Butter Recipe!
+If you like making your own compound butters like our flavorful Cowboy Butter, then you will absolutely fall in love with this copycat Ruth’s Chris Steak Butter Recipe!

-At Ruth’s Chris Steak House, you can get an amazing steak dinner with some of the best steak dishes around.
-They're often topped this yummy garlic butter and the end result is an absolute melt-in-your-mouth steak.
+At Ruth’s Chris Steak House, you can get a fantastic steak dinner with some of the best dishes.
+The steaks are often topped with yummy garlic butter, and the end result is an absolute melt-in-your-mouth steak.

 Ingredients

 This is meant to be a brief overview of the garlic and herb steak butter recipe.
-For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below.

 Here are some questions (and answers!) readers often ask about this Ruth’s Chris Steakhouse butter recipe.